 Children also start to develop language at this time.
 They use symbols to connect letters and words with sounds.
 This is why children begin to read as early as 2.

-Throughout the Preoperational Stage, children also learn how to combine different schema to solve a problem and understand the world around them.
-In the beginning stages of the Preoperational Stage, children have a hard time understanding Conservation.
+Throughout the Preoperational Stage, children also learn to combine different schemas to solve problems and understand the world around them.
+In the beginning stages of the Preoperational Stage, children have difficulty understanding Conservation.
 They can’t comprehend, for example, that the same amount of liquid can be held in two containers with different shapes.
 They may say a tall, skinny glass can hold more liquid than a short, wide glass of the same volume.

 Concrete Operational Stage

-As the children hit age 6 or 7, they move into the Concrete Operational stage.
+The children reach the age of 6 or 7 and move into the Concrete Operational stage.
 They can begin to use logic to solve problems and come up with conclusions.
 Children are generally limited to inductive reasoning during this stage.
 For example, if they observe 10 dogs and all 10 dogs pant in the summertime, they can conclude that all dogs pant during the summertime.

 Deductive reasoning comes later.

-In the Concrete Operational Stage, children can begin to grasp the idea of Conservation.
+Children can begin to grasp the idea of Conservation in the Concrete Operational Stage.
 They also begin to understand Classification and Reversibility.
 Reversibility works well with Conservation.
 Children between the ages of 7-12 begin to understand that if you smash a ball of clay, it still has the same quantity as it did previously.
 With reversibility, the child begins to understand that smashing the ball of clay is reversible.
-They can simply roll the ball back up and it will still maintain the same quantity as before.
+They can simply roll the ball back up, maintaining the same quantity.

 Classification is the ability to classify and organize objects.
-Through seriation, the children can also begin to classify and order those objects due to logic.
+Through seriation, the children can also classify and order those objects due to logic.

 These skills greatly contribute to a child’s ability to understand the world around them and solve problems.
-But they are still limited and have one more stage in their cognitive development.
+However, they are still limited and have one more stage in their cognitive development.

 Stage 4: Formal Operational

-The Formal Operational Stage is the time when the child begins to use abstract thinking and deductive reasoning to solve problems.
-They can think outside of the rules of the world and use more than just trial and error to approach problems.
+The Formal Operational Stage is when the child uses abstract thinking and deductive reasoning to solve problems.
+They can think outside the world's rules and use more than just trial and error to approach problems.

 Schemas